-- Federal Trade Commission Compliance (This proprietary FTC page reflects new FTC regulations and guidelines that came into effect on March 2012)
+- FTC Compliance (This proprietary FTC page reflects new Federal Trade Commission regulations and guidelines that came into effect on March 2012)

-You can either create a new WordPress page for each legal form you want added to your website, then paste the content from the templates into your pages and publish or upload these to your server as previously described.
+You can either create a new WordPress page for each legal form you want to add to your site, then paste the content from the templates into your web pages and publish or upload your legal pages to your server as described earlier.

-Here are some great WordPress plugins worth looking into:
+Here are some WordPress plugins worth looking into:

-If you don’t want to spend time creating legal pages manually, then consider using a plugin like WP Legal Pages …
+If you don’t want to bother with creating legal web pages manually, then consider choosing WordPress Legal Pages instead …

-This is not a free plugin, but it’s a very affordable and well-supported plugin that will make the task of creating and implementing legal pages on your WordPress site a lot easier and save you time.
+The WP Legal Pages plugin is not free, but it’s a very affordable and well-supported premium plugin that will help simplify the job of creating and implementing legal pages on your website and save you many headaches.

-Some of the reasons to consider using WordPress Legal Pages are:
+Here are just some of the reasons to consider using WordPress Legal Pages:

 - Built-in Legal Templates – The plugin gives you access to over 20 built-in legal templates created by professional lawyers.

-- Quick And Easy To Use – Set up most of the legal pages you need in around 3 minutes with just a few clicks of the mouse.
+- Very Quick And Easy To Use – Set up most of the basic legal pages you will need in a few minutes with just a few mouse clicks.

-- Easy To Edit Pages – Content editor lets you edit all legal pages just like any page on your website.
+- Easy To Edit Pages – WordPress content editor lets you edit all legal pages just like every other page on your site.

-- Shortcodes – You can add shortcodes to your website or blog pages and the information will be automatically inserted into your content when published.
+- Custom Shortcodes Integration – Add shortcodes to your website or blog pages and the information will then be automatically inserted into your pages when published.

 - Forced Options – Force page lockdown.
-Page unlocks only when users agree to your terms.
+Page unlocks and can be accessed when users agree to your legal terms.

-When you install WordPress Legal Pages, a menu item will display inside your main dashboard menu section …
+When you install WordPress Legal Pages, a new menu feature will appear in your navigation menu section …

-This lets you create, view and edit your legal pages from your admin area …
+This lets you view, create and edit your legal pages from the admin area …

-The plugin gives you the option of creating legal pages for different types of sites, such as business websites with products, niche sites, medical sites, etc …
+You can easily create legal pages for different online uses, such as business websites with products, review sites, e-commerce sites, etc …

-(WP Legal Pages Plugin For WordPress – Page type drop down menu)
+(WP Legal Pages Plugin For WordPress – Page Type)

-(WordPress Legal Pages Plugin – Pre-configured Legal Templates)
+(WordPress Legal Pages Plugin For WordPress – Pre-configured Legal Templates)